 The financial statements have been prepared in accordance with and comply with International Financial Reporting Standards ("IFRS").
-The financial statements have been prepared under the historical cost convention except for financial assets measured at fair value through other comprehensive income and financial assets and liabilities measured at amortised cost.
+The financial statements have been prepared under the historical cost convention except for financial assets measured at fair value through other comprehensive income, fair value through profit or loss and financial assets and liabilities measured at amortised cost.

-The preparation of financial statements in conformity with IFRS as modified by Mauritus Companies Act requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS as modified by Mauritius Companies Act requires the use of certain critical accounting estimates.
 It also requires the directors to exercise their judgment in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are described in Note 3.

-The Company has incurred a loss of USD 2,662,487 for the year ended 31 December 2021 (2020: loss of USD 4,690,737) and as at reporting date the Company had a shareholder's deficit of USD 260,693,578 (2020: USD 254,328,372).
+The Company has incurred a profit of USD 14,399,923 for the year ended 31 December 2022 (2021: loss of USD 2,662,487) and as at reporting date the Company had a shareholder's deficit of USD 247,400,164 (2021: USD 260,693,578).
 The Company has received a letter of support from its ultimate holding company to enable it to meet its obligations as they fall due.
 Accordingly, the financial statements have been prepared on the going concern basis which assumes that the Company will continue in operational existence for the foreseeable future.

-Changes in accounting policies and disclosures
+2.1 Changes in accounting policies and disclosures

-(ii) New and amended standards adopted by the Company
+(i) New and amended standards adopted by the Company

-In the current year, the Company has applied all of the new and revised standards and interpretations issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") of the IASB that are relevant to its operations and effective for accounting periods beginning on 01 January 2021.
+In the current year, the Company has applied all of the new and revised standards and interpretations issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") of the IASB that are relevant to its operations and effective for accounting periods beginning on 01 January 2022.